 - If you are out of ideas, ask yourself what physical activities your toddler enjoys and what outdoor playing spaces are available and practical around where you live.

-- Encourage both free play, where your kid can let her imagination steer the activity, and structured play with you, where you play a game that has some directions to it.
+- Encourage both free play, where your kid can let their imagination steer the activity, and structured play with you, where you play a game that has some directions to it.
 Some fun options for structured play are playing hide and seek, blowing bubbles and chasing them through the air, pretending to move like different animals, playing “follow the leader”, dancing to some upbeat music, etc.

 - Have toys around that encourage being active while playing like balls, kites, etc.